 One powerfully influential leadership style is leading by example: letting your actions speak to others.
 Strong ethical reputations encourage others to emulate them, while opportunistic leadership personalities send mixed messages that exacerbate ethical dilemmas and moral distress.
 A research study at Adelphi University found that various employee satisfaction metrics are positively linked to the employee’s perception of management’s behavioral integrity.
 The combination of personal and professional resolve sends a positive message of trust to investors, lenders, customers, vendors, and employees that they can rely on an organization and its leaders.

 Management can influence individual behavior with incentives.
 Reward behaviors that align with company values and discourage those that are not in the best interest of the company.
 This includes graciously accepting others’ ideas, criticism, and admissions of mistakes in order to generate success.
 The use of rewards should be restricted to behavior, rather than being used as a method to gain favor with others.
 Performance expectations can either promote or undermine the stated values of the company.

 In 1992, leadership at Sears Auto Centers inadvertently promoted dishonest sales practices.
 Management had given product-specific sales quotas that were rewarded with commission, incentivizing service advisors to recommend unnecessary service.
 Between lawsuits, customer refunds, and lost clientele, the lack of integrity ended up costing Sears $60 million.
 “If you deliver quality, play fair with your clients, and offer [transparency], people will keep knocking at your door.”
 If you don’t, you may end up with their lawyers knocking instead.
-Acting with integrity is an advertising campaign that businesses cannot afford to pass up.
+This example with Sears Auto Centers demonstrates why integrity is important in business.